 The other thing to keep in mind is that plant-based protein sources aren’t only protein.
 In fact, many of them have proportionally more carbs or fat than protein.

 For example, consider almonds.
 They are a source of protein, yes, but they’re also mostly fat.
 Only 15% of the calories in the almond come from protein.
 If you’re trying to get more than 15% of your calories from protein, then almonds actually set you behind.
-But if we have both almonds (fat + protein) and beans (carbs + protein), we can get all the protein we need without overdoing it on the fats or carbs.
+But if we have both almonds (fat + protein) and beans (carbs + protein), we can get all the protein we need without overdoing it with the fats or carbs.
 And, of course, you can use soy and protein powders, which are often quite a bit higher in protein.

 Finally, plant-based protein sources aren’t “complete” protein sources.
 They don’t have all of the amino acids, just some of them.
 And that’s okay.
 Different plant-based protein sources have different amino acids, so if you mix a few together, you’ll get a balanced protein intake.
 Most plant-based protein powders do this by default, making it super easy.
 So no problem.
 But again, it helps to know what you’re doing.